Building Rehabilitation Workflow

-1. Private residential or composite building (commercial and residential) aged 30 years or above (including those owned by Civil Servants’ Cooperative Building Society (CBS)), except buildings not exceeding three storeys, New Territories Exempted Houses and those in single ownership.
-The age and use of the building stated on Occupation Permit shall be treated as conclusive;
+1. Private residential (including those owned by Civil Servants’ Cooperative Building Society (CBS)) or composite (commercial and residential) buildings aged 30 years or above, except buildings not exceeding three storeys, New Territories Exempted Houses and those in single ownership.
+The age and use of the buildings stated on Occupation Permit shall be treated as conclusive;

 2. The average annual rateable value limit of domestic units must not exceed $162,000 p.a. for properties in the urban areas (including Shatin, Kwai Tsing and Tsuen Wan); or $124,000 p.a. for properties in the New Territories; and

-3. A “Statutory Notice/Pre-Notification Letter on Mandatory Building Inspection” (for common parts of the building) served by the Buildings Department (BD) to the owners’ corporation (OC) or the building has been received; and
+3. A “Statutory Notice on Mandatory Building Inspection” (for common parts of the building) served by the Buildings Department (BD) to the owners’ corporation (OC) or the building has been received; and

-4. An inspector registered under Buildings Ordinance (Registered Inspector (RI)) must be engaged to be in charge of prescribed inspection and the application must be submitted before the engagement of any RI.
+4. An inspector registered under Buildings Ordinance (Registered Inspector (RI)) must be engaged to be in charge of prescribed inspection and the application must be submitted before tendering for appointment of such aforementioned person.

 Owner's organisations and Applicant's Representatives

-(i) An OC has been formed for the building, the OC should be the entity submitting the application to the URA.
+(i) An OC has been formed for the building, the OC shall be the entity submitting the application to the URA.